top of page

 Anthony de Mello acknowledged barriers to our recognising reality [4].
 Beliefs and attachments blind and restrict us.
 Carl Jung identified the shadow in our subconscious as restricting our personal growth.
 However, a clear vision reveals a wondrous world and an inner spirit that seeks to be recognised.
 Howard Thurman, spiritual adviser to Dr Martin Luther King, wrote about the importance of discerning what makes you come alive because the world needs people who have come alive.
 This emerging consciousness leads to a new freedom.

-The development of the science of quantum theory over the last hundred years is establishing a new understanding of a more coherent worldview.
-Past worldviews founded in patriarchal and monarchical attitudes, medieval theology and classical physics are inadequate to understand the world now being recognised in a new way.
-That we are all related to each other, to everything, everywhere and even throughout time.
+The development of the science of quantum theory over the last hundred years is changing our worldview.
+Past worldviews founded in patriarchal and monarchical attitudes, medieval theology and classical physics are inadequate today to understand the world.
+The emerging worldview recognises that we are all related to each other, to everything, everywhere and even throughout time.

 Hence the importance to spirituality of recognising that levels of consciousness exist.
 We need to grow spiritually and attain a higher consciousness so that we can address the resolution of the world’s problems.
 As we grow, our institutions, religions and our understanding of God will inevitably change.